matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: When dropdown is based on select tag then we can use select class to work with it.

 344) How do you work with iFrames in Selenium?
 Answer: Switch to iFrame first by using switchTo() method.
-You can switch by index, id and name.
+You can switch by index, ID and name.
 Once you completed your task in the iFrame, you can switch back by using default content.

 345) How do you work with multiple Windows in Selenium?
-Answer: Each window has unique window handle (sort od ID of the window).
+Answer: Each window has unique window handle (sort of ID of the window).
 We can read these window handles via Selenium and Switch between windows.

 346) What do you check if element exist in the DOM?